Puzzles involving squares, cubes and higher powers

 * 6 Cubes (contributed by Kaustuv Sengupta)

 The digits of 53, 125, can be rearranged to form 83, 512.
-Find the smallest cube whose digits can be rearranged to form 5 other cubes.
+Find the smallest cube whose digits can be rearranged to form 5 other cubes, not ending with 0.

 No-Zero Squares